Characters: Glee New Directions Original Members

 - Disabled Snarker

-- Girl on Girl Is Hot: Subverted - when Artie finds out that Brittany has been cheating on him with Santana throughout their relationship, he is genuinely bothered by it.
-It results in them breaking up after he calls Brittany "stupid" for letting Santana manipulate her.
+- Girl-on-Girl Is Hot: Subverted - when Artie finds out that Brittany has been cheating on him with Santana throughout their relationship, he is genuinely bothered by it.
+It results in them breaking up after he, under the pressure of heartbreak, calls Brittany "stupid" for letting Santana manipulate her.

 - Handicapped Badass: While his disability doesn't hinder his singing talent, Artie still fits this to a T.

-- Hidden Depths: A seemingly pathetic, wheelchair-bound nerd... who plays guitar, sings, dances, raps (pretty damn well too) and engages in Def Poetry.
+- Hidden Depths: A seemingly pathetic, wheelchair-bound nerd... who plays guitar, sings, dances, raps (pretty damn well too), engages in Def Poetry, is on his way to become a film director, and planned a lesbian wedding.
 And he still has full use of his penis.

-- I Can't Believe A Girl Like You Would Notice Me: With Brittany.
+- I Can't Believe A Girl Like You Would Notice Me: With Brittany in season 2, and Kitty in seasons 4 and 5.

-- I Just Want to Be Normal: Part of the reason Artie is so doggone nice to everyone, he has a hard enough time trying to get people to see past the chair.
+- I Just Want to Be Normal: Part of the reason Artie is so doggone nice to everyone (to the point of becoming close friends with Mike even after the whole thing with Tina, and of planning Brittany and Santana's wedding in spite of his history with them), he has a hard enough time trying to get people to see past the chair.

-- Let's just cut to the chase, Artie and everyone.
+- Odd Friendship: Let's just cut to the chase, him and everyone.
 He's like the Wolverine of Glee in that all of his friendships are a little odd.

 - Only Sane Man: Among the members of the Glee club, he is often the most down to earth and by far the least dramatic.
-This, combined with his often subtly sarcastic dialogue, makes him the best candidate among the group for the title.
+This, combined with his often subtly sarcastic dialogue, makes him the most fitting candidate among the group for the title.

 - Operation Jealousy: Initially hangs around Brittany to make Tina jealous after she dumped him for Mike.
 They soon become an actual couple after the fact that they actually do like each other and aren't in it to make their ex-girlfriends jealous comes to light.